holts-shoe/cbc-popularity/README.md

 # News-Popularity
-Analyzing what the most popular news was
+Searching for the most popular news articles (as rated by number of comments) in Canada via CBC (largest Canadian news organization)

 Todo